ajramos/cloud-certs/gcp-pcne-cert.md

     - Step 4: Update name servers to Cloud DNS name servers.

 ## Supported Cloud DNS policies
+After you create the DNS zones and artifacts needed for lookups, create Cloud DNS policies.

 1. **Server policies** apply private DNS configuration to a VPC network.
 2. **Response policies** enable you to modify the behavior of the DNS resolver by using rules that you define.